 The famous House of the Vestals in the Roman Forum may no longer be as grand and opulent as it was in Ancient Rome, reduced to ruins and a row of statues, but one advantage is that it’s now open to the public.
 Many of the temples and buildings in the Forum would have only been accessible to the privileged few, and there’s something rather poignant about the fact that two thousand years of history have opened the doors – and the walls – to the rest of Rome.

-Our itineraries covering Ancient Rome reveal more secrets of the House of the Vestal Virgins.
-You don’t have to commit to thirty years of chastity to walk through its hallways, but with our experts you will feel as though you’ve been transported back in time, to the age of emperors, gladiators and Vestals.
+Our Ancient Rome tours reveal more secrets of the House of the Vestal Virgins.
+You don’t have to commit to thirty years of chastity to walk through its hallways, but with our experts, you will feel as though you’ve been transported back in time, to the age of emperors, gladiators and Vestals.

 ~by Alexandra Turney~